Cover image for blog title on how to become a better self-taught artist

 Step 03 – Learning goals

-It’s best to refine our learning goal, using the SMART method
+It’s best to refine your learning goals using the SMART method.

 Specific: To grow my art skills & knowledge to the level where I can: